01-Introduction

 Connect#

 Ingestion is all about getting the data in from the source and making it available to later stages.
-Sources can be everything from tweets, server logs to IoT sensor data (e.g. from cars).
+Sources can be everything from tweets to server logs, to IoT sensor data (e.g. from cars).

 The temporary storage allows other stages simple and fast access to incoming data.